 The Finance Committee shall consist of the President, the Treasurer, the Secretary, the Executive Officer, and at least one other member of the Board appointed by the President.
 The Finance Committee shall recommend annual membership dues and a budget each year to the Board, including costs of Society publication.
 A two-thirds vote of the Board shall be required for approval of the membership dues and budget.

 The Nominations Committee shall be composed of the President, President-Elect, and at least two other members of the Board appointed by the President.
 The Nominations Committee shall prepare a slate for election of Board members by members of the Society consisting of names numbering at least twice the positions to be filled.
 The Nominations Committee shall take into consideration reasonable distribution of geographical location of Board members.
 A two-thirds vote of the entire Board shall be required to approve the slate recommended by the Nominations Committee.

-Awards Committee.
 The Awards Committee shall be appointed by the President and will be composed of at least three members of the Board.
-The Awards Committee shall organize the review of candidates for the IS-MPMI Award and the IS-MPMI Young Scientist Award and will forward awardee recommendations to the Board for approval.
+The Awards Committee shall organize the review of candidates for the IS-MPMI Lifetime Achievement Award and the IS-MPMI Early Career Achievement Award and will forward awardee recommendations to the Board for approval.